 Features: The Cerro de las Tres Cruces hike is a short and steep dirt trail leading up to three crosses on top of the hill.
 Along the way, visitors and locals sweat their way up the strenuous route, with vendors offering fresh fruit juices and snacks.
 If you’ve got excess energy on top of the hill, check out the outdoor fitness gym and the panoramic views of the city of Medellín.

-Cerro de las Tres Cruces Map
+Finding the Cerro de las Tres Cruces Trailhead

-Don’t underestimate the Cerro de las Tres Cruces hike.
+Don’t underestimate this hike.
 While the trail isn’t long, some steep sections become more challenging in the day’s heat.
-Start your trek up to the Hill of the Three Crosses on the hard-packed dirt path with sporadic built-in steps and rocks to maneuver around.
+Start by trekking on the hard-packed dirt path with sporadic steps and rocks to maneuver around.
 You’ll gain over 300 metres in elevation from the trailhead to the top of the hill, with a brief plateau at the halfway point.
-For a comfortable trip, I suggest wearing supportive trail runners or hiking boots up the Hill of the Three Crosses.
-Or if you’re feeling up to it, you could even go barefoot like my fellow Canadian, Chase!
+I suggest wearing supportive trail runners or hiking boots.
+Or if you’re feeling up to it, you could go barefoot like fellow Canadian, Chase!

-Most visitors reach the top of Cerro de las Tres Cruces in 40 minutes or so, with the entire hike taking somewhere between 1 to 2 hours for 2.6 km up and down.
-Time needed depends on your personal fitness level and altitude comfort, so have the hike that’s right for you!
-One thing’s for certain: You should plan to visit on a clear day to find those panoramic city views.
-And if you’re feeling energetic at the top, there’s an outdoor fitness gym with pull-up bars and other equipment, or you can simply rest and enjoy the view.
-If you forgot to bring food, head to the little restaurant to grab a drink and a bite.
-Honestly, the watermelon slices at the halfway point hit the spot on the way down.
-10/10 – highly recommend!
+Most visitors reach the top of Tres Cruces in 40 minutes or so, with the entire hike taking somewhere between 1 to 2 hours.
+It’s about 2.6 km up and down.
+Time needed really depends on your fitness level and altitude comfort, so have the hike that’s right for you!
+One thing’s for certain: plan to visit on a clear day to find those panoramic city views.

 Read next: Cerro Tusa Hike in Colombia: World’s Largest Natural Pyramid